This article is out of date, and some instructions might not work properly.

 We can also confirm the key was written with redis-cli:

 The k6 extension ecosystem is still in its infancy, but we believe the tooling is approachable enough for it to grow beyond our expectations.
-For now, here are a few extensions written by the k6 team and passionate users, and you can always find an up-to-date list by checking out the xk6 topic on GitHub.
+For now, here are a few extensions written by the k6 team and passionate users, and you can always find an up-to-date list by checking out the xk6 topic on GitHub and our curated list of extensions.

 - xk6-datadog: an extension for querying Datadog metrics.